 "Ah..."
 Amanda smiled, "Then everything on the dinner menu.
 And don't skimp out on the sides or the sauces or the cheese.
 Fucking, cover the whole flit-dicking lot in cheese."

 The waitress looked over at Miller, to check if the woman was being serious.

 "She's nuts," Miller sneered at the waitress, "My cousin, from Chelsea.
 Got kicked in the head by a nanny goat when she was a kid, never been the same - the poor girl.
-Just her a Greek salad."
+Just get her a Greek salad."

-Amanda sat up and banged a fist down on the table, "I swear to God, Miller, I will chew your nose off if this woman shows up with just a Greek salad," she threatened.
+Amanda sat up and banged her fist down on the table, "I swear to God, Miller, I will chew your nose off if this woman shows up with just a Greek salad," she threatened.